Ray Park

-Raymond Park (born 23 August 1974) is a Scottish actor and stuntman.
+Raymond Park (born 23 August 1974) is a British actor, martial artist and stuntman.
 He is best known for physically portraying Darth Maul in Star Wars: Episode I – The Phantom Menace and Solo: A Star Wars Story, along with a motion capture performance in the final season of Star Wars: The Clone Wars, Toad in X-Men, Snake Eyes in G.I.
 Joe: The Rise of Cobra and G.I.
-Joe: Retaliation, and Edgar on Heroes.
+Joe: Retaliation, and Edgar in Heroes.

 Early life

 Park was born on 23 August 1974 in Glasgow, Scotland.
 At the age of seven, he moved with his family to London, England.

-Park was introduced to martial arts by his father, who was a fan of Bruce Lee, and began training in the traditional Chinese Northern Shaolin Kung Fu when he was 7 years old.
-He also started practising wushu.
+Park was introduced to martial arts by his father, who was a fan of Bruce Lee, and began training martial arts at the age of 7, starting with one year of Hapkido, then traditional Shaolin Kung Fu such as Nam Pai Chuan at UK Chin Woo Northern Shaolin, as well as modern wushu.
 When he was 15, Park went to Malaysia to improve his skills.
 From 1991 to 1996, he was a member of the British national wushu team.
 Park went on to compete in martial arts tournaments around the world including the World Wushu Championships before turning his attention to acting in the late 1990s.

 Career

-Park began working in films as a stunt double for the film Mortal Kombat: Annihilation, doing the stunts for both Robin Shou and James Remar.
+Park began working in films as a stunt double for the film Mortal Kombat Annihilation, doing the stunts for both Robin Shou and James Remar.
 Park also did some cameos as monsters, including Baraka.
 All of these were non-speaking roles.

-In 1999, Park appeared in Star Wars: Episode I – The Phantom Menace, as the Sith Assassin Maul.
+In 1999, Park appeared in Star Wars: Episode I – The Phantom Menace, as the Sith Lord Darth Maul.
 While the character only had three lines, Park's voice was dubbed over with that of actor Peter Serafinowicz.
 From his work on Star Wars, Park was cast in a cameo role in Fanboys as a Skywalker Ranch security guard who says, "Time for you to get mauled, boy," as he pulls out two nightsticks.

 In addition to this acting work, he has also been Christopher Walken's fight stunt double for the film Sleepy Hollow.
 Park appeared in the scene where Walken's character, the Headless Horseman, murders the Killian family and Brom Van Brunt, among others.

 Park had his first real speaking part in X-Men as Toad.

 In December 2007, Park was confirmed for the role of Snake Eyes in G.I.
 Joe: The Rise of Cobra and G.I.
 Joe: Retaliation involving a variation of the international G.I.
 Joe force who fought the minions of Cobra in the comics.

 He worked with comic book creator-turned-filmmaker Kevin VanHook in the film Slayer, starring in the dual roles of acrobatic twin vampires.
 This film also saw him appearing again with Sleepy Hollow co-star Casper Van Dien.

 ComiCon 2007 saw the premiere of the teaser trailer for The Descendants, another comic book adaptation based on an independent comic by writer Joey Andrade.